Exploratory Data Analysis (EDA)

 Wordcloud

 Is there enough signal in the title and description that's unique to each tag?
-This is important because we want to verify our initial hypothesis that the project's title and description are highly influential features.
+This is important to know because we want to verify our initial hypothesis that the project's title and description are high quality features for predicting the tag.
+And to visualize this, we're going to use a wordcloud.
+We also use a jupyter widget, which you can view in the notebook, to interactively select a tag and see the wordcloud for that tag.

 |